 Discussion: The Proposed Action is consistent with the goals, policies, and objectives of Hawai'i's CZM program and would have no effects on coastal uses or resources because it does not involve new development, alteration of existing land or facilities, changes in land use, or changes in ongoing activities.
 The Army initiated a CZM federal consistency review process for the Proposed Action with the State; the initial application was rescinded.
 The Army has reinitiated a CZM consistency review for the Proposed Action with the State, in accordance with the regulations in 15 CFR Section 930.36(b)(1), which will be completed prior to the ROD.
-The Army initiated the federal consistency assessment process with the State.
-Its initial application was rescinded; the Army will resubmit a timely application for CZM Consistency Review in accordance with the regulations in 15 CFR Section 930.36(b)(1) and after public comments are received on the Second Draft EIS.

 Endangered Species Act of 1973, 16 U.S.C.
-Section 1531 et seq.
+Section 1531 et seg.